Rudolf Steiner School Kings Langley

-Rudolf Steiner School Kings Langley was a Steiner School located in Kings Langley, Hertfordshire, England, formed in 1949.

-The school catered for pupils aged 3 to 19 years old.
+Rudolf Steiner School Kings Langley was an independent Steiner school in Kings Langley, Hertfordshire, England.
+It educated pupils aged 3 to 19 and closed on 29 March 2019.

 The School was set on 10 acre of grounds, on the site of Kings Langley Palace, a 13th-century Plantagenet royal palace.

 In July 2017 the Department for Education (DfE) issued an order of de-registration of the school.
 This followed earlier concerns over child safeguarding resulting in a March 2017 instruction from the DfE to not admit new students.

 An appeal of the de-registration order on behalf of the school failed, and the school closed on 29 March 2019.

-History of the school
+History

-The grounds are on the site of the medieval Dominican Priory of Kings Langley.
-The school was incorporated in its present form offering Waldorf education in 1949 and was at that time called the New School.
-A private school had existed on this site since around 1909 and was known as Coombe Hill School or Priory School.
-The headmistress, Margaret Cross, was interested in progressive ideas in education and in 1921 attended a course run by Dr. Rudolf Steiner, who visited the school himself in April 1922.
-From then on elements of Steiner's educational method such as bio-dynamic gardening and eurythmy were included in the curriculum.
-The school became fully committed to the Steiner method in 1949.
-The main school block was built in stages between 1955 and 1975, the dining room and theatre added in 1969–71 and the sports hall in 1970.
-The kindergarten was built on the edge of the grounds near Friarswood in 1966 and the Pottery, was opened in 1991.